qrvey/partner-portal/docs/composer/07-Creating Charts/09-Configure charts/general-chart-settings.md

 ### Self-service Options

-The **Self-service Options** enable users with the ability to toggle, enhancing their ability to customize and manage their data views.
+The **Self-service Options** enable users with the ability to toggle access to self-service features within their data views.
 These options include:

-- **Filtering**: Allows users to apply filters directly to the chart, refining the data displayed according to specific criteria.
+- **Filtering**: Toggle whether users can apply filters directly to the chart, refining the data displayed according to specific criteria.
 - **Fit To Panel**: Toggle whether users can access the "fit to panel" button.
 - **Download**: Toggle whether users can download chart data.
 Or alternatively, specify formats:
   - **JPG**